Slowing the Progression of Myopia in Children Image

 Slowing the Progression of Myopia in Children

 Myopia (also known as nearsightedness) is a growing problem among children.
-Myopia is when a person can see clearly up close, but distant objects appear blurry.
-The rate of myopia in children has grown with the increased use of electronic devices such as handheld video games, laptop computers, electronic pads and tablets among other things.
-These types of items, while super popular and trendy, can cause eyestrain, and eyestrain is one of the causes of myopia.
+The condition means you can see clearly up close, but distant objects appear blurry.
+The rate of myopia in children has grown with the increased use of electronic devices such as handheld video games, laptop computers, electronic pads, and tablets, among other things.
+These devices can cause eyestrain, and eyestrain is one of the causes of myopia.

 As children begin to use these devices at younger and younger ages, it’s important that parents stay informed about the signs and treatments for myopia.
-Keep reading to find out what to symptoms look for in your child what you can do to prevent this disorder.
+Keep reading to find out what symptoms to look for in your child and what you can do to prevent this disorder.

 Warning Signs of Myopia in Children